mike99mac/minimy-mike99mac/README.md

                /home/pi/minimy/tmp  Minimy temp dir : no
     ````

-The output shows three changes:
+You should see three changes:

 - The Music Playing Daemon, **``mpd``** is now running.
 - The one **``pulseaudio``** process has **``--system``** as a parameter which is vital to audio output working correctly.